 Additionally, pre-professional guidance and curricular preparation is readily available for students interested in medicine or other health fields, law, business, and other graduate programs.

 Students who would like to take music courses or lessons may do so through both the Barnard and Columbia College music departments, with ample opportunity for intermediate or advanced lessons, involvement in music performance groups, and courses in theory, composition, and history.
-Barnard College coordinates all voice instruction for undergraduate students at the University, where Columbia takes the lead on instruction for other instruments.
-Auditions take place during the first week of classes and opportunities are varied and deep for newer and more serious musicians.
-Beginner lessons are only available for piano; all other lessons are offered at an advanced level.
+Barnard coordinates all voice instruction for undergraduate students at the University, where Columbia takes the lead on instruction for other instruments.
+Auditions for these lessons take place during the first week of classes and opportunities are varied and deep for newer and more serious musicians.
+Beginner lessons are only available for piano.

 To learn more about all of the undergraduate and graduate academic opportunities in music, see the Barnard College Music Department and the Columbia University Music Department.
 Additionally, learn more about extra- and co-curricular music opportunities through the Columbia University Music Performance Program.

 In addition, exceptionally talented music students may be invited, via the Manhattan School of Music Cross Registration Program or the Juilliard Lesson Exchange Program, to take professional-level music lessons while earning a Bachelor of Arts degree from Barnard College.
 Admission to either lesson program, exchange or cross-registration, is highly selective and requires a full application and audition process separate from the Barnard admissions process.
 Participation in either program is contingent on admission to that program and to Barnard College.
 There is an additional tuition cost for participation in the Juilliard cross-registration program; there is no additional cost for the MSM program.

 For more information, please review the following: